pratikmanusmare1/URL_Shortner/README.md

 1. Login: with SuperAdmin credentials (see above)
 2. Create a Company: via the navbar "Companies" button
 3. Invite Users: to the company as Admin or Member
+4. invitation email will be sent inside Log file (not implemented SMTP for security purpose)
-4. Shorten URLs: by creating short links from the "URLs" section
+5. Shorten URLs: by creating short links from the "URLs" section